nrinaudo/nrinaudo.github.com/_articles/pl/functions.md

 date:   20240705
 ---

-We've just implemented let bindings, which allow us to write things like this:
+We've just implemented bindings, which allow us to write things like this:

 ```ocaml
 let x = 1 in